peterdsharpe/NeuralFoil/README.md

 Will NeuralFoil be integrated directly into [AeroSandbox](https://github.com/peterdsharpe/AeroSandbox)?

-> Yes, absolutely.
-However, the goal is to keep this NeuralFoil repository also available as a stand-alone module, if desired.
-This simplifies dependencies for people using NeuralFoil in other applications (e.g., flight simulation, real-time control on embedded systems, etc.), and makes it easier if someone wanted to port NeuralFoil to another language (e.g., C++, for use on an Arduino).
+> [It already is](#extended-features-transonics-post-stall-control-surface-deflections)!
+In fact, NeuralFoil's advanced features are only available through its AeroSandbox interface ([demo](https://github.com/peterdsharpe/AeroSandbox/blob/master/tutorial/06%20-%20Aerodynamics/02%20-%20AeroSandbox%202D%20Aerodynamics%20Tools/01%20-%20NeuralFoil.ipynb)).
+However, the goal is to *also* keep this NeuralFoil repository available as a small stand-alone module, if desired.
+This simplifies dependencies for people using NeuralFoil in non-design applications (e.g., flight simulation, real-time control on embedded systems, etc.), and makes it easier if someone wants to port NeuralFoil to another language.

 <a name="xfoil-benefit-question"></a>
 Why not just use XFoil directly?